tbklang/documentation/docs/implementation/35-typechecking.md

 typechecking requirements are handled in one huge if-statement within the `typeCheckThing(DNode)` method.
-This method will analyse a given dependency-node and perform the required typechecking by extracting the `DNode`'s emebedded parser-node, whilst doing so if a type check passes then code generation takes place by generating the corresponding instruction and adding this to some position in the code queue (discussed later).
+This method will analyse a given dependency-node and perform the required typechecking by extracting the `DNode`’s emebedded parser-node, whilst doing so if a type check passes then code generation takes place by generating the corresponding instruction and adding this to some position in the code queue (discussed later).